-Regardless of which reporting tool you use, there’s typically standard reports on visits, Page Views and Conversions, but have you segmented it on the different phases in the journey towards becoming a delighted customer.
+Regardless of which reporting tool you use, there are typically standard reports on visits, Page Views and Conversions, but have you segmented it on the different phases in the journey towards becoming a delighted customer?
 This is where the Inbound methodology comes in hand.
-By using Attract, Convert, Close and Delight phases, you will get much more relevant reports based on people’s mindset and stage of the decision process.
+Using the Attract, Convert, Close and Delight phases, you will get much more relevant reports based on people’s mindset and stage of the decision process.

 Use Key Performance Indicators (KPIs) for this part:

-Number of Subscribers—people that know about us and have opted in to hear from us periodically.
+Number of Subscribers—people who know about you and opt-in to get relevant updated from you periodically.

-Number of Leads—people that have shown more interest in what we offer than our subscribers have, e.g. by filling out a form to download a content offer.
+Number of Leads—people that show more interest in what you offer than your subscribers have, e.g. by supplying their data in a form to download a content offer.

-Number of Marketing Qualified Leads (known as MQLs)—people who have raised their hands (metaphorically speaking) and identified themselves as more deeply engaged, sales-ready contacts than your usual leads, but who have not yet become fully fledged opportunities.
+Number of Marketing Qualified Leads (MQLs)—people who are more active and identified as more deeply interested, sales-ready contacts than your usual leads but have not yet become business opportunities.

-Number of Sales Qualified Leads (known as SQLs)—those contacts that we have accepted as worthy of a direct follow up from our sales team.
+Number of Sales Qualified Leads (SQLs)—those contacts we have accepted by your sales team as worthy of doing a direct follow-up with.

-Number of Sales Opportunities—contacts who have become real sales opportunities in our CRM system and are actively being pursued by our sales team.
+Number of Sales Opportunities—contacts considered relevant sales opportunities in your CRM and actively pursued by your sales team.

 Number of Customers—people who have become actual, paying customers.

-Number of Evangelists (Promotors)—contacts that are advocates for us and who recommend us to others.
-Satisfaction from target groups is typically measured by our NPS (Net Promotor Score).
+Number of Evangelists (Promotors)—contacts who advocate for us and recommend us to others.
+Our NPS (Net Promotor Score) typically measures target group satisfaction.

 Let’s do a quick exercise.
-If you would stop paying for your marketing activities today, what would happen with the KPIs above?
-Have you built an audience that will go away when you stop paying for advertising or will they still be there?
+What would happen with the KPIs above if you stopped paying for your marketing activities today?
+Have you built an audience that will disappear when you stop paying for advertising, or will they still be there?
 If the source of your KPI performance is a paid source, you must consider shifting it towards a non-paid source, such as organic search traffic and offsite (social media) traffic.

 The next question to ask yourself is: Do all the parts of the funnel work or does it break down somewhere?
 I.e. is the top-of-the-funnel (attracting visits and converting leads) working?
 Is the middle-of-the-funnel working (qualifying leads and generating prospects for sales)?
 Is the bottom-of-the-funnel working (closing customers and creating promotors)?